vaquerizaslab/fanc/kaic-doc/getting_started.rst

 .. code:: bash

-   klot chr18:63mb-70mb -p triangular -r output/hic/binned/kaic_example_100kb.hic
+   klot chr18:63mb-70mb -p triangular -vmax 0.05 output/hic/binned/kaic_example_100kb.hic

 This will plot the region 63-70Mb of chromosome 18 in the familiar Hi-C plot.
 Note that this dataset is very small and hence the quality of the matrix not